EU concluding deal for 1.8 billion more BioNTech-Pfizer vaccine doses | DW | 23.04.2021

 Von der Leyen also advanced the EU's date for vaccinating 70% of its adult population, saying this could be achieved by the end of July, instead of September as she had previously forecast.

-"I'm confident we will have enough doses to vaccinate 70 percent of all EU adults already in July," said the EU chief and thanked Pfizer and its partners for their "enormous effort" in boosting vaccine manufacture and delivery.
+"I'm confident we will have enough doses to vaccinate 70 percent of all EU adults already in July," she said, thanking Pfizer and its partners for their "enormous effort" in boosting vaccine manufacture and delivery.

-Von der Leyen, herself a trained public health doctor, praised the nRNA pioneered in Germany as being "incredibly agile."
+Von der Leyen, herself a trained medical doctor, praised the mRNA technique pioneered in Germany as being "incredibly agile."

 "If I may say so, engineer the mRNA in a way that it can adapt to potential escape vaccines," she urged — alongside Pfizer chief executive Albert Bouria at the press conference.